 This article explains how Combs Waterkotte defends clients accused of gun crimes in the Smithville, MO area.
 It covers common firearm offenses such as unlawful use of a weapon, possession by a prohibited person, and armed criminal action, as well as the limits Missouri law places on carrying guns in certain locations.
 Read on to learn the importance of protecting constitutional rights, challenging illegal searches, and understanding what prosecutors must prove.
 It highlights Combs Waterkotte’s trial experience, knowledge of Missouri’s firearm statutes, and strong record of achieving dismissals, reductions, and favorable plea outcomes for clients facing state and federal gun charges.

-Smithville, MO Gun Charges We Defend
+Types of Gun Charges We Defend in Smithville, MO

 - Armed Criminal Action (ACA) — Accusations of using or carrying a firearm during the commission of another felony offense.